agausa/frontend-nanodegree-googlemap/readme.md

 Add functionality using third-party APIs to provide information when a map marker been selected.
 Filter out the markers and list of points.

+#### Run instructions

+- Download the project
+- Open index.html in browser

 #### Usage